-Timing and Notice of Appeal
+Timing of Appeal

-- 6. Participants who wish to appeal a decision have seven (7) days from the date on which they received notice of the decision to submit, in writing to Squash Manitoba, the following: - a.
-Notice of the intention to appeal - b.
-Contact information and status of the appellant - c.
-Name of the respondent and any affected parties, when known to the Appellant - d.
-Date the appellant was advised of the decision being appealed - e.
-A copy of the decision being appealed, or description of decision if written document is not available - f.
-Grounds for the appeal - g.
-Detailed reasons for the appeal - h.
-All evidence that supports these grounds - i.
-Requested remedy or remedies - j.
-An administration fee of one hundred dollars (\$100) - 7.
-A Participant who wishes to initiate an appeal beyond the seven (7) day period must provide a written request stating the reasons for an exemption.
-The decision to allow, or not allow, an appeal outside of the seven (7) day period will be at the sole discretion of the Appeal Manager and may not be appealed.
+- 7. Individuals who wish to appeal a decision have fourteen (14) days from the date on which they received notice of the decision to submit the following information, in writing via email, fax, courier or regular mail to Squash Canada or the applicable PTA: - a) Notice of the intention to appeal - b) Contact information of the Appellant - c) Name of the Respondent, and any known affected parties - d) Date the Appellant was advised of the decision being appealed - e) A copy of the decision being appealed, or description of the decision if a written document is not available - f) Grounds for the appeal - g) Detailed reasons for the appeal - h) All evidence that supports the grounds for appeal - i) Requested remedy or remedies - j) An administration fee of two hundred dollars (\$200), which will be returned if the appeal is successful - 8.
+An Individual who wishes to initiate an appeal beyond the fourteen (14) day period must provide a written request stating the reasons for an exemption.
+The decision to allow, or not allow, an appeal outside of the fourteen (14) day period will be at the sole discretion of the Case Manager and may not be appealed.